 On Snow Feel: So let’s start out with a little talk about the Camber Profile.
 As you can see the tip/tail is lifted pretty high.
 Mary also tested out the Speedodeeps in the shop.
 Thanks Mary.

-So it’s very loose between the feet but in deep powder you aren’t going to notice that.
+So it’s very loose between the feet for hybrid rocker/C2 BTX but it’s about the same or a little better than continuous rocker.
+However in deep powder you aren’t going to notice that.
 It’s all about catch fre powder twin riding and that’s pretty much it.
 It’s more of a quiver board than a one board solution.
 It’s still a lot better than the old Banana Hammock that had a wider waist than tip/tail.
 This is just a more normal twin with a lot of rocker and a floaty tip/tail.
 One footing and flat basing is fine in powder or pretty soft snow but on a few harder spots it was loose and unstable.

 Turn Initiation: Its super easy edge to edge and a quick turner despite the waist width is more on the wide side.